Net metering FAQ

 If you are an electric utility customer and are interested in generating your own electricity from renewable sources, Ohio law allows you to do so if you meet the following criteria:

-- The generating equipment for producing electricity must be intended primarily to offset part or all of your own electricity requirements.
+- The generating equipment for producing electricity must be intended primarily to offset part or all of your own electricity requirements (up to 120%).

 - Acceptable generation include solar, wind, biomass, landfill gas, hydropower, microturbines and fuel cells.

-- Such generating equipment must also be located on a your own premises; and
+- Such generating equipment must also be located on your own premises; and

 - Must be connected in parallel to the electric utility’s system.